mandle420/DCS_Standalone_on_linux/README.md

 you'll need to add this the the launch arguments of Lutris `--no-launcher` you can do so under "game options" in the arguments field

 ## VR with Lutris

 Use Envision to setup your VR Headset.
-You'll also want to have Steam, SteamVR, and Proton Experimental(other versions of Proton may work, but weren't tested, and we're not actually using steam vr, it's needed to calibrate in envision)
+You'll also want to have Steam and SteamVR setup as they're needed to calibrate in envision)

-In lutris, select DCS, click the arrow beside Play, and select configure then nder the Game Options tab,
+In lutris, select DCS, click the arrow beside Play, and select Configure, then under the Game Options tab, add
 ```--no-launcher --force_enable_VR --force_OpenXR```
-go in the arguments field.
+in the arguments field.

 Under the System Options tab, in the Environment Variables section, click add.
 First KEY is